PeizhiShi/MsvNet/README.md

 1. Prerequisites: python 3.+,
 2. Get the MsvNet source code by cloning the repository: `git clone https://github.com/PeizhiShi/MsvNet.git`.
 3. Download the benchmark multi-feature [dataset], and put them in the folder `data\`.
-4. Run `python visualize.py` to visualize a 3D model with multiple features.
+4. Run `python visualize.py -m 123` to visualize the 123rd model in this dataset.

 ### Multi-feature recognition